-- Bond A and B Payments are current. - Bond A matures January 2023, can be repaid through obtaining a new property level mortgage or sale of the asset in advance of maturity; onside with all covenants, LTV covenant 0.687 at June 30 and approximately 0.65 at July 15 after semiannual payment was made. - Renaissance Loan Due December 2020, Company actively working on a renewal with the lender.
+- Bond A and B Payments are current. - Bond A Matures January 2023, can be repaid through obtaining a new property level mortgage or sale of the asset in advance of maturity; onside with all covenants, LTV covenant 0.655 at September 30. - Renaissance Loan Due December 2020, Company actively working on a renewal with the lender.
 Company cannot provide any guarantees of completing this renewal. - Hyatt Loan Due Q1 2024, Company is currently working on a potential new loan, the process is underway, however, it has been slowed down in the current environment.
-Company cannot provide any guarantees the new loan will be completed. - Courtyard Portfolio Loan Interest only, Company is actively working on the extension for December 2020. - The Corporate Line of Credit is a perpetual loan with annual renewals, current renewal process is underway. - Development loans are multi-year revolvers tied to a project and are classified as shortterm because the development cycle is greater than 1 year. - Property level mortgage debt can be refinanced on or sold at maturity.
+Company cannot provide any guarantees the new loan will be completed. - Courtyard Portfolio Loan Interest only, Company has agreed with its lender on the 2nd extension option effective for one year until December 9, 2021.
+Company's intention is to exercise the 3rd extension option. - Corporate Line of Credit Perpetual loan with annual renewals, current renewal process is underway. - Development loans Multi-year revolvers tied to a project and are classified as short-term because the development cycle is greater than 1 year. - Property level mortgage debt can be refinanced on or sold at maturity.